Skip to content

 Tupperware or Plastic Containers

-When you need to store cigars for longer than a few weeks, a Tupperware box or air-tight plastic container is a great option.
-This method, often called a ‘Tupper-dor,’ is one of the most reliable ways to store cigars when you want more consistent humidity and better protection against physical damage.
+Need to go longer than a few weeks?
+A Tupperware box or an airtight plastic container is a great call.
+People call this a "Tupper-dor," and it's one of the most reliable ways to store cigars when you want steadier humidity and better protection from bumps and dings.

-To set one up, line the storage container with a sheet of Spanish cedar if you have it.
-Then add your cigars inside with a humidity pack or another small humidification device.
-Spanish cedar helps absorb moisture, balances humidity, and prevents cigars from sharing flavors.
-If you don’t have cedar sheets, even a clean paper towel can work as a temporary buffer.
+To set one up, line the container with a sheet of Spanish cedar if you've got it.
+Add your cigars with a humidity pack or another small humidification device.
+Spanish cedar soaks up moisture, balances the humidity, and keeps cigars from trading flavors.
+No cedar sheets?
+Even a clean paper towel works as a temporary buffer.

-Adding a digital hygrometer to your Tupper-dor is a smart move.
-It gives you an exact humidity level reading so you know whether your humidity pack is still working.
-With proper care, this setup can keep cigars fresh for several weeks or even a few months.
+Throwing a digital hygrometer into your Tupper-dor is smart.
+It gives you an exact humidity reading so you know whether your humidity pack is still pulling its weight.
+With a little care, this setup holds cigars fresh for several weeks, even a few months.

 The Cooler-Dor (Cooler Humidor)

-Coolers are insulated and airtight, making them excellent for consistent humidity.
-Place your cigars inside their boxes or use cedar dividers for organization, then add several humidity packs or a humidification device to regulate conditions.
-A digital hygrometer should also be placed inside to track the humidity level.
+Coolers are insulated and airtight, which makes them excellent at holding steady humidity.
+Set your cigars inside in their boxes or use cedar dividers to organize, then add a few humidity packs or a humidification device to manage conditions.
+Toss a digital hygrometer in there to track the level.

-Avoid improvising with unsafe methods like ice cubes, damp sponges, or letting cigars touch water directly.
-These create too much moisture and will likely encourage mold growth.
-Stick to distilled water in humidifiers or, better yet, Boveda packs.
+Skip the unsafe hacks, ice cubes, damp sponges, cigars touching water directly.
+They flood the space with moisture and basically invite mold.
+Stick to distilled water in your humidifier, or better yet, Boveda packs.

 Humidor Bags: A Simple, Portable Option

-If you’re not ready to invest in a humidor, humidor bags are another effective way to keep cigars fresh.
-These are specially designed plastic bags pre-lined with humidity packs.
-They act like portable humidors, able to keep cigars fresh for up to 90 days.
+Not ready to buy a humidor?
+Humidor bags are another solid way to keep cigars fresh.
+They're specially made plastic bags pre-lined with humidity packs, basically portable humidors that hold cigars for up to 90 days.

-They’re especially useful if you only have a few cigars to protect or if you’re traveling.
-Slip your cigars inside, seal the bag, and store it in a dark place.
-While they’re not a replacement for a quality humidor long-term, they’re inexpensive, reusable, and a step up from a basic Ziploc bag.
+They shine when you've only got a few cigars to protect or you're traveling with cigars.
+Slip the cigars in, seal it, stash it somewhere dark.
+Not a long-term replacement for a quality humidor, but cheap, reusable, and a real step up from a basic Ziploc.

 What to Avoid When Storing Cigars Without a Humidor